animuslabs/docs-boid-com/docs/boidcore/telos/contract-index/terms.md

 ## BOID powered stake
 When staked by an account with Boid Power, BOID tokens can be 'Powered' with Boid Power to generate additional BOID rewards.
 There is a limit to the amount of stake an account can power called the `Max Powered Stake`, the MPS for an account is determined by the Boid Power rating.
 In more detail:
 We take the account's: Boid power rating, BOID self staked value, BOID delegated stake value.
-From the main Boid core config: powered stake multiplier.
+From the main BoidCore config: powered stake multiplier.
 Then we calculate:
 1. <MathDisplay content="\text{user's power + powered stake multiplier = max powered stake}%" />
 2. <MathDisplay content="\text{user's self stake + user's delegated stake ≤ max powered stake}%" />